Three elements of successful content marketing

 Three: They give value

 In my view, the longer and more detailed your content is the better.
 Substantial posts with links to valuable sources are more likely to be referenced by readers and generate incoming links.
 However, if you’re writing content just to meet your quota, don’t.
-A short good-quality blog is better than a long blog that isn’t worth reading.
+A short good-quality blog post is better than a long one that isn’t worth reading.

 Recently I read a post that lists elements for good content.
 I’ve cut it down a bit, but I think it is a good list to refer to.